-- In the <TM> and <ॐ> shooting modes, the shooting area will be smaller than with other shooting modes. - During Live View shooting, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components. - Cautions for using Live View shooting are on pages 178-179.
+- In the < M and < M shooting modes, the shooting area will be smaller than with other shooting modes. - Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components. - Cautions for using Live View shooting are on pages 178-179.

 - When flash is used, there will be two shutter sounds, but only one shot will be taken.
 Also, the time it takes to take the picture after you press the shutter button completely will be slightly longer than with viewfinder shooting. - If the camera is not operated for a prolonged period, the power will turn off automatically after the time set in [\(\frac{\psi}{2}\): Auto power off] (p.217).
-If [\(\frac{\psi}{2}\): Auto power off] is set to [\(\Delta\)isable], Live View shooting will end automatically after 30 min. (camera power remains on). - With the stereo AV cable AVC-DC400ST (sold separately) or HDMI cable HTC-100 (sold separately), you can display the Live View image on a TV (p.262, 265).
+If [\(\frac{\psi}{2}\): Auto power off] is set to [Disable], Live View shooting will end automatically after 30 min. (camera power remains on). - With the stereo AV cable AVC-DC400ST (sold separately) or HDMI cable HTC-100 (sold separately), you can display the Live View image on a TV (p.262, 265).